-13 Playing Dumb Manipulation Tricks: Signs You’re Being Played
+13 Playing Dumb Manipulation Tricks That Show You’re Being Played

-Playing dumb manipulation means claiming not to know something to avoid responsibilities, tasks, or the truth.
-This method is used when someone seems unaware, perplexed, or confused about what happened.
+People use playing dumb manipulation, claiming not to know something to avoid responsibilities and the truth.
+This method is used when someone seems confused about what happened.

 - Fear of failure